Screen Sync For Android OS Devices

 FAQ

-Q. Do all screens in a Sync Group need to have identical content?
+Q. Do all screens in a sync group need to have identical content?

 NO. However, Screen Sync only works when every screen in the Sync Group has an identical playlist duration.